Generalized Linear Modeling

 - The models are fitted using maximum likelihood estimation.
 This ensures the maximum properties of the estimators.

 Having trouble understanding the components of generalized linear modeling or its advantages/ disadvantages?
 Consider taking professional assistance from our generalized linear modeling online tutors.

 - Does not allow the selection of features without step-by-step selection

 - There are strict assumptions around the randomness of error terms and the distribution shape

 - The predictor variables must be uncorrelated

-- Generalized liner models cannot detect non-linearity directly.
+- Generalized linear models cannot detect non-linearity directly.
 However, this can be addressed manually through feature engineering

-- Generalized linear modelling is sensitive to outliers
+- Generalized linear modeling is sensitive to outliers

 - Low predictive power